forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/troubleshooting.md

 ## Using Custom Rules

 ### My custom rule Java file doesn’t compile.
-* Make sure that you reference only PMD features and classes that are available in version {{ site.data.versions.pmd }}.
+* Make sure that you reference only PMD features and classes that are available in version {{ site.data.versions-v3.pmd }}.
 * Check that you're using correct syntax.
 * Check that the compilation CLASSPATH contains the correct version of the PMD binary.